What are ingrown

 Ingrown toenails occur when the edges or corners of your nails

 grow into the skin next to the nail.
 Your big toe is most likely to get an

 is higher if you have diabetes or other conditions that cause poor circulation.

 Ingrown toenails occur in both men and women.

-Many things can cause an ingrown toenail.
+Many things can cause an ingrown toenail, including:

 straight across, since angling the sides of the nail can encourage the nail to

 - irregular, curved toenails